rocicorp/replicache/doc/setup.md

 This might not seem that exciting yet, but notice that if you change `replicache-pull` temporarily to return 500 (or remove it, or cause any other error, or just make it really slow), the page still renders instantly.

-That's because we're rendering the data from local storage on startup, not waiting for the server!
+That's because we're rendering the data from the local cache on startup, not waiting for the server!
 Woo.

 ## Step 4: Local Mutations